 In the fall virtual instruction model, students in grades K-5 will engage in synchronous lessons four days a week via Google Meet in Social Emotional Learning (SEL), language arts and mathematics.
-Students will engage in content (science, social studies or health) via Google Meet two days each week.
-During the second quarter, students will engage in asynchronous and synchronous health content work.
+Students will engage in content (science, social studies and health) via Google Meet two days each week.
 Elementary students also will engage in related arts synchronous lessons via Google Meet two days each week.
 The related arts classes will rotate each week so that students will participate in art, music, physical education, technology and library media.
 Elementary students will engage in synchronous lessons 2.5-3 hours on each of the four synchronous days.
 For each synchronous lesson, students are expected to participate in the lesson, respond to questions and participate in class activities.

-In addition, elementary students in grades K-5 will engage in asynchronous assignments, (e.g. science, social studies, and related arts follow up tasks; independent reading; writing assignments; mathematics tasks and eLearning experiences with Lexia Core5 and DreamBox) for 8-9 hours each week.
+In addition, elementary students in grades K-5 will engage in asynchronous assignments, (e.g. independent reading, writing assignments, mathematics tasks and eLearning experiences with Lexia Core5 and DreamBox) for 8-9 hours each week.
 Teachers will post asynchronous weekly assignments and eLearning experiences by Monday at 8:30 a.m., and which will be due by the start of class the following Monday.
 All posted materials and external resources will be ADA-compliant and accessible.